Furstenberg set problem and exceptional set estimate in prime fields: dimension two implies higher dimensions: Introduction

 \section{Introduction}

-We study the Furstenberg set problem, as well as the exceptional set estimate in prime fields.
-The main novelty of this paper is that we prove, for these two problems, the two-dimensional result implies all higher dimensional results.
-In common sense, high dimensional version is harder than low dimensional version.
-For example, a closely related problem---Kakeya conjecture is known for dimension two but wide open for dimension bigger than two.
-Hence, it is surprising that for these two problems in prime fields, all higher dimensional results can be deduced from the two dimensional result.
+We study the exceptional set estimate and a Furstenberg-type problem in prime fields.
+The main novelty of this paper is that we prove, for these two problems, that the two-dimensional result implies all higher-dimensional results.